Lake Highland 2019 LD Round Robin

 I start around a 28.5 and go up or down depending on in-round strategy and skill relative to the tournament.
 Speaks tend to be over-inflated and relatively arbitrary, so I try to give speaks with influencing who clears in mind.
-The further I think you can/should be in the tournament, the higher speaks I will give.
-Being rude or demeaning will negatively impact your speaks.
+I like speaks as a way to reward well-executed or particularly clever strategies.

 David McGinnis Paradigm